 As the "Department of Everything Else" the DoI employs people in a wide range of fields.
 The DoI actively hires positions in Accounting, Administration, Law, Biology, Chemistry, Computer Technology, General Engineering, Park Rangers and other Law Enforcement Positions.

-In 2021, the most common occupation employed by the Department of Interior was Park Ranger at 3,052 employees.
-The second largest occupation was Maintenance Mechanic with 1,899 employees.
+In 2022, the most common occupation employed by the Department of Interior was Park Ranger at 3,021 employees.
+The second largest occupation was General Natural Resources Management And Biological Sciences with 1,911 employees.

 The DoI is based in Washington D.C. and has most of its white-collar jobs located at the D.C. office.
 DoI also employs park rangers and related positions at national parks across the country.